varaun2002/tswd-portfolio/critique-by-design.md

 [Visualization](https://informationisbeautiful.net/visualizations/which-is-the-best-performing-marvel-movie/)

 ## AI acknowledgements

-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+Parts of the written content were refined with the help of AI language tools to improve clarity, tone, and readability.